 Remember that old song by Tammy Wynette?
 About D-I-V-O-R-C-E?
-Folks we know sometimes hum that after playing a mixed doubles tournament with their spouse.
-Sometimes they even take action.
+Pickleball partners we know might sometimes hum that after playing a mixed doubles tournament with their spouse.
+Sometimes (we’ve heard) they even take action.

-“Wait, wha-a-a-a-t?”, you protest.
+“Wait, what?”, you protest.
 “My spouse and I are close.
 We’ve been together for, well, forever!
 We know everything about each other – likes, dislikes, hot buttons —.”
 Ahah, and there’s the rub!
-We’ll talk about hot buttons and the stress they cause shortly, but for the moment let’s do some stage-setting.
+We’ll talk about hot buttons and the stress pressing them causes in partner play, but for the moment let’s do some stage-setting.

 So…you’re on the courts with your spouse, smiling and having fun with your best girl (or guy) and your opponents.
 Then one of you, this time we’ll make it the right-handed wife currently in the left court, watches a ball go through the middle without moving.
 Her husband gives her a mild questioning look.
 “You ALWAYS take those middle shots with your backhand!” she says.
 The game resumes.

-Next time, on serve, she hits a nice soft third-shot drop into the middle, but the ball bounces a bit too high and the opponent smashes it at the husband, who doesn’t have his paddle up but makes a nice catch with his chest.
+Next time, after the opponent returns her serve, she hits a nice soft third-shot drop into the middle, but the ball bounces a bit too high and the opponent smashes it at the husband, who doesn’t have his paddle up but makes a nice catch with his chest.
 She says, “Sorry, hon.”
 He turns and says (opening mouth and inserting foot), “Not so high!” (“Tell me something I don’t know”), she huffs to herself.
 Now she’s feeling somewhat stressed, but determines just to keep her mouth shut and play on.
 The game resumes.

 Hubby next tries the same third shot drop which hits the top of the net, as do his next three drops; net, net, net.
 He turns and says “You’re not getting to the kitchen fast enough!”
 What?
 She gives him “The Look”.
 He flinches.
 His stomach growls as the prospect of someone fixing his dinner that night disappears.
 His stress increases.
 The game resumes.